fluffytail5000/fluffytail5000/README.md

 i know only a hundred words so far, but i'll keep learning.

-contact me on discord at Fluffytail5000#3097 or email me at fluffytail5000@gmail.com
+contact me on discord with the username fluffytail5000 or email me at fluffytail5000@gmail.com

 don't try to contact me via khan academy,